ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 assert call_func(greet_one_more) == 'Hello, John'
 ```

 Functions can return other functions.
-In other words, functions generating other functions.
+In other words, functions generate other functions.

 ```{code-cell}
 def compose_greet_func():